“How many rivers do we have to cross

 – Bob Marley, Burnin and Lootin

-Few times we are offered the truth about ourselves.
+If you think the shooting of Denelson Smith and Mark Richard does not affect you because your particular class position affords you the ability to ignore the reality of others – yuh lie.
+We are not always confronted with facing the truth about ourselves.
 Our prophets and cries of everyday mothers, fathers and sons are often ignored for the ‘expert’ opinions of politicians, policy experts and media pundits that determine profits from headlines rather than printing continuous commitments for us to be aware.

-The brutal murders of two young boys, a “youth issue” by all means that should mobilise the youth population, makes the fact of class inequality in society obvious and blatant without disguise.
-You see: the price of some lives in T&T are valued with less worth and possess less political capital than others and as long as this continues, politically monstrous statements on Facebook and Twitter and sermons of hypocrisy in parliament will crowd our mind space or win a Road March in a year of shitty soca musc instead of bringing comfort to communities in pain.
+The brutal murders of two young boys, a “youth issue” by all means that should mobilise the youth population, makes the fact of class inequality in society obvious and blatant – no disguise.
+You see: the price of some lives in T&T are valued with less worth and possess less political capital than others.
+As long as this continues, politically monstrous statements on Facebook and Twitter and sermons of hypocrisy in parliament will crowd our mind spaceinstead of bringing comfort to communities in pain.

 This is structural, more than an individual tragedy.
-This is the direct product of continuous governments state-funded empowerment of gang leaders for political muscle in these areas; the maladministration of schools that were touted as “innovative” and “rooted in communities” that have endured perpetual neglect of Education authorities from complaints about the architecture of the school to the population matters; and the failure of the State to integrate civic-minded, grassroots organised voices into the development agenda (NB: The Black Power Revolution was trampled for this).
+This is the direct product of continuous administrations empowerment of “community leaders” for political muscle in these areas; the maladministration of schools that were touted as “innovative” and “rooted in communities” that have endured perpetual neglect of Education authorities; and, the failure of the state to integrate civic-minded, grassroots organised voices into the development agenda.

 Take this tragedy and ask yuhself some questions.

-Is den we go know dat school uniforms doe offer yuh protection
+Is den we go know dat school uniforms doh offer yuh protection.

 Is den we go know.